 Currently one of the trendiest destinations in the Mexican Caribbean, Playa del Carmen is a place to see and be seen.
 That doesn't mean you can't squeeze a bit of culture in at the same time.
 If you're up for a small amount of driving, just outside are the mysterious Mayan ruins that can't be missed as well as a local culture and history museum.
 Meanwhile, right within city limits you'll find a lighthouse, several natural sites, and of course, the world-famous beaches.

-You will find an abundance of beaches to consider in and around the area.
-Just click on each beach name for more information concerning that particular stretch of sand.
+You'll discover an abundance of beaches to consider in and around the area.
+Click on the name of the beach for a detailed article concerning that particular stretch of sand.

-A second location worth considering is Playa del Carmen.
+A second option for beach-goers to consider is Playa del Carmen.
 Set in a resort town of the same name, Playa del Carmen is one of the most popular beaches in the Maya Riviera.
 Just south of Cancun, the beach is not only known for its gorgeous tropical scenery, but the wealth of activities than guests can partake in, such as snorkeling and other water sports, fishing, beach volleyball, sunbathing, and more.

-In case you like to explore other cultures and places, you might want to visit a museum while on vacation in Playa Del Carmen.
+If you like to learn about unfamiliar places and cultures, you might enjoy visiting a museum during your time in Playa Del Carmen.

-The table just below provides a few details regarding a museum you might enjoy nearby.
+The chart below summarizes a few details concerning a museum you might enjoy nearby.

 |Cedam Museum||--||0.9 mi.
 South of Central La Gloria||Mexico|

-In case you like to experience the history of a foreign country, you might want to visit a historical site during your vacation.
+In case you enjoy learning about the historical roots of foreign countries, you might enjoy visiting a historical site during your time in Playa Del Carmen.

-Take some time to look through this table to read more about historical sites in the area.
+You can look through this table to read more about historic sites in Playa Del Carmen.

 |52-98-842-862||1.5 mi.
 West-Southwest of Downtown Playa del Carmen|